giorgioyu125/simple-c-database/readme.md

 ## Features

-*   **In-Memory Storage**: Data is stored efficiently in memory using a hash table with separate chaining.
+*   **In-Memory Storage**: Data is stored efficiently in memory using a hash table with fixed buckets for speed and resizable table.
 *   **Core Operations**: Supports fundamental CRUD operations via tcp request.
 (I suggest using netcat for testing)
 *   **Command-Line Interface (CLI)**: Provides an interactive shell for easy database manipulation.
 *   (TODO) **Data Persistence**: Offers `SAVE` and `LOAD` commands to persist data to and restore data from a file.